cynthiateeters/calculator/documents/ASSIGNMENT.md

 NPM Scopes provide a way to prevent package name conflicts by grouping packages under a unique namespace.
 When you publish a package with a scope—using the format `@yourname/package-name`—you ensure that your package's name is unique within your personal or organizational namespace.

 This approach protects against accidentally using a package name that has already been claimed in the public registry.
 By isolating your package names with a scope, you avoid violating any existing package names and maintain clear ownership and organization within the vast NPM ecosystem.

+When publishing a scoped package (i.e., a package with a name in the format @yourname/package-name), it's important to explicitly indicate that it is meant for public access.
+Scoped packages are private by default, so if you want your package to be available for everyone, you must include the --access public flag when you run the npm publish command.
+This ensures that your package is correctly set up for public use on the NPM registry.